 Alexandria Ocasio-Cortez beat the Democratic machine.
-Now she's helping other candidates do the same
+Now she's helping other candidates do the same.

 The next summer, they did it again.
 In the middle of session, Monserrate and Espada defected to support Republican Sen. Dean Skelos as majority leader.
 The coup effectively shut down Albany—Espada procured a key to the locked chamber, only to find that accessing pending bills required a different key he didn’t have—and it ended only after Democrats agreed to make Espada majority leader if he came back.

 Things went downhill from there.
-Monserrate was expelled from the chamber in 2010 after he was convicted of assaulting his girlfriend, but he ran for re-election anyway, prompting the challenge from Peralta.
-Monserrate lost, and subsequently pleaded guilty to mail fraud charges.
+Monserrate was expelled from the chamber in 2010 after he was convicted of assaulting his girlfriend, but he ran for reelection anyway, prompting the challenge from Peralta.
+Monserrate lost and subsequently pleaded guilty to mail fraud charges.
 Espada was later convicted of embezzlement; Kruger pleaded guilty to federal bribery charges; and Skelos—whose Republican predecessor as majority leader, Joseph Bruno, was later convicted on federal corruption charges—would eventually be convicted of bribery and extortion as well.
 Díaz, the only one of the bunch who was never charged with any crime, left the Senate to serve on the New York City Council.

 No sooner did the Four Amigos disappear than the IDC emerged to take their place.
 In 2011, four Democrats—led by the party’s former top strategist, Sen. Jeffrey Klein—formed their own caucus and reached a power-sharing agreement with the Republicans.
 (A short-lived fifth member, Malcolm Smith, was later convicted on federal corruption charges for, strangely, attempting to bribe his way onto the New York mayoral ballot as a Republican.)
-After abandoning an earlier promise to rejoin the Democratic caucus, the IDC kept its grip on power for four years and added more members, including Peralta, following the 2016 elections to bring their number to eight—six of whom represent parts of New York city.
+After abandoning an earlier promise to rejoin the Democratic caucus, the IDC kept its grip on power for four years and added more members, including Peralta, following the 2016 elections to bring their number to eight—six of whom represent parts of New York City.

 Complicating things even further, a ninth New York Democrat has independently caucused with the Senate Republicans since being elected in 2012 but has nothing to do with the IDC and has resisted overtures to caucus with the Democrats.
-To IDC members such as Peralta this was one justification for staying put—even if they left, Republicans might still run the show.
+To IDC members such as Peralta, this was one justification for staying put—even if they left, Republicans might still run the show.

 Even the CliffsNotes version of the New York Senate is a little convoluted.
-“One of the great difficulties of challenging the IDC—and I really think we’ve passed the tipping point now—has not been that people find their behavior justifiable, it’s that they found it confusing,” says Zephyr Teachout, a Fordham law professor and IDC critic who is running for attorney general.
+“One of the great difficulties of challenging the IDC—and I really think we’ve passed the tipping point now—has not been that people find their behavior justifiable; it’s that they found it confusing,” says Zephyr Teachout, a Fordham law professor and IDC critic who is running for attorney general.

-“I mean in 2014 if you said ‘IDC’ they thought it was a cable company or something.”
+“I mean in 2014, if you said ‘IDC,’ they thought it was a cable company or something.”

 But after the 2016 election, activists began to see state and local politics as a first line of defense against what was happening in Washington, and they didn’t like what they found when they took a closer look.
 Illinois had a DREAM Act.
-Utah—Utah!—had passed a gender-expression non-discrimination act.
+Utah—Utah!—had passed a gender-expression nondiscrimination act.
 Nine states had codified Roe v.
 Wade and places such as California were forging ahead on single-payer health care plans.
 Meanwhile, New York’s voting laws were so bad North Carolina cited them in defense of its own racially discriminatory statutes.

-“Under Obama things felt okay, like it would be nice to have Democratic control of the New York state Senate but things felt okay to people,” says Susan Kang, a political science professor at John Jay College.
+“Under Obama things felt okay, like it would be nice to have Democratic control of the New York state Senate, but things felt okay to people,” says Susan Kang, a political science professor at John Jay College.
 “The election of Trump changed that.”

 Kang’s story was typical of the new wave of anti-IDC activists.
 Although understanding politics is her job, she’d had only a passing grasp of what was happening in Albany.
 But she started to study up.
 After Peralta, her state senator, joined the IDC, she sent out an email to a listserv of moms in her neighborhood that had formed after the election—and placed an angry phone call to Peralta’s office, demanding a meeting.
 When Peralta finally held a town hall, activists packed the building, chanting “traitor” as he struggled to be heard.
 Some constituents, unable to fit inside the community center, banged on the windows outside.

-Note: Correction: An earlier version of this article misstated Ramos’ age.